 At the end of the day, if the unborn are people (and they are), then abortion is not only comparable to past crimes against humanity, it is, by sheer volume, the greatest holocaust of all.

 *The Three-Fifths compromise of 1787 was reached after those in the North demanded that slaves not be counted at all for enumeration purposes while those in the South wanted slaves counted as full-persons.
 The reasons should be obvious.
 More people equals more voting power in the House of Representatives.
 Since slaves were not allowed to vote, counting them as only 3/5 of a person actually gave Southern states less voting power than if slaves had been counted as full persons, but far more than they would have had if slaves weren't counted at all.
 Though counting them as less than full persons was actually beneficial for the cause of freedom, it still illustrates how warped America's national perspective was.

-- Making a Person Property: For the second time in Supreme Court history, human beings have been made property.
+- Making a Person Property: Repeating history, the Court again turned certain human beings into property.